-Because confidentiality is a MUST, Holy Ghost Catholic School is in charge of the conference and who is allowed to attend.
+Parents may request one parent-teacher conference per nine weeks.
+Teachers may request conferences as needed.
+Appointments must be scheduled through the school office at least one day in advance.
+Because confidentiality is a MUST, Holy Ghost Catholic School oversees the conference and who is allowed to attend.
 Conference attendees, other than parents, must be approved by administration.
+Please refer to Item 6.10 for the Grievance Procedure.